Veekshith-Thoram/demo-blog/content/blog/demo-blog/index.md

 VirtualBox is a cross-platform visualization software.
 In simple terms, it is an application which allows you to run multiple OS softwares.
 So this VirtualBox allows you to install Linux in your Windows OS run device.
 Not only in Windows, you can install VirtualBox in any operating system and configure according to your requirement.

 So basically here are the steps to install VirtualBox:

--Go to the official website of VirtualBox which is [here](https://www.virtualbox.org/wiki/Downloads "VirtualBox").
+- Go to the official website of VirtualBox which is [here](https://www.virtualbox.org/wiki/Downloads "VirtualBox").

--Click on the suitable link according to your requirement and the download process starts.
+- Click on the suitable link according to your requirement and the download process starts.

--After the completion of download, click on the downloaded file and wait for the initialiation wizard pops up.
+- After the completion of download, click on the downloaded file and wait for the initialiation wizard pops up.

--So go ahead and click next and the default setup is enough.
+- So go ahead and click next and the default setup is enough.

--A warning appears which basically means that network connection will be reset,no worries just your internet connection breaks and again comes up online.
+- A warning appears which basically means that network connection will be reset,no worries just your internet connection breaks and again comes up online.

 ![Warning!!](blog-img.png "Warning-photo")

--Click on Install to begin the installation process.
+- Click on Install to begin the installation process.

--After the installation process is done,click on **Finish**
+- After the installation process is done,click on **Finish**

 So yup, your virtualbox is fully configured and is ready to operate.